 For this blogathon I’m writing about Grand Hotel.
 It is in this film that Garbo utters that famous line which has since become her catchphrase – “I want to be alone”.
 That line may as well have come from Greta herself, as she also wanted to be left alone to live her own life as a private citizen.

-The film is directed by Edmund Golding, produced by Irving Thalberg, and it is based upon the 1929 novel by Vicki Baum.
-The novel was inspired by Baum’s time working as a maid in a hotel.
+Grand Hotel was directed by Edmund Golding, produced by Irving Thalberg, and it is based upon the 1929 novel by Vicki Baum.
+The novel was inspired by Vicki Baum’s own experiences working as a maid in a hotel.

 It took me a couple of more views to appreciate and actually understand Greta’s performance here.
 Her character in this film is a prima donna, her actions and gestures are completely exaggerated, everything that she does is done purely to attract the notice of others.
 Greta captures that sort of personality perfectly in her performance here.
-Her performance is over the top because that is exactly what her character is like.
-When you watch her with that in mind, I do think you really begin to appreciate just how good a performance it really is.
+Her performance is over the top, and it is so because that is exactly what her character is like.
+When you watch her performance with that in mind, I do think you really begin to appreciate just how good a performance it really is.

 I also found myself really liking Joan Crawford in this film.
-That was surprising to me because she wasn’t an actress who I had liked very much up to this point.
-This film made me appreciate her a great deal more as an actress, and while I still can’t say she is a favourite of mine; I have certainly developed a great deal of respect for her as an actress.
-I think she was at her best in films made during the 1930’s, and I think that she comes across to me as being much more natural in these early films.
+That was surprising to me because she wasn’t an actress who I had liked all that much up to this point.
+This film made me appreciate and like her a great deal more as an actress and I’ve been a fan ever since.
+I think that Joan was at her best in films made during the 1930’s and 1940’s, and I think that she comes across to me as being much more natural in these early films than in many of her later ones.
+She was a brilliant actress.
+Joan steals the show in Grand Hotel.

 Grand Hotel was one of the first all star films.
 The actors who appeared in this were among the biggest names of 1930’s cinema.
 I can well imagine that audiences at the time must have been so excited to see all these big stars together in one film.
 Greta Garbo was probably the biggest star in the film, other big names in the cast include the Barrymore brothers (John and Lionel)and Joan Crawford.